What Happens When Your Phone Contract Ends?

 If your contract has run out then there are a few considerations that you’ll need to keep in mind to help you make your decision.
 We’ve broken this down into easy steps for you!

 - Decide your calling plan needs.
 This is pretty simple.
-If you’ve got an online account with your mobile operator check out your average usage (minutes called, number of texts sent, amount of data used) and make a note of it (or simply track your usage for a month yourself).
+If you’ve got an online account with your mobile operator to check out your average usage (minutes called, number of texts sent, amount of data used) and make a note of it (or simply track your usage for a month yourself).
 You want a monthly allowance that comes as close to matching your average usage as possible.

 - Check out competing operators as well as your own to see what prices are like on packages that fit your needs.